-Curving text on our mobile app is just as easy as it is on desktop.
-Check this out:
+Good news mobile users, achieving curved text on PicMonkey mobile is just as easy as it is on desktop.
+Check it:

 Tap the Text option from the bottom toolbar and type your message.

 Tap Curve and use the slider to adjust the curve of your arc.
 Easy as pie.

 Now that you know how to make curved text in PicMonkey, look at all of the ways you can customize it to create unique looks and exciting effects.

 Use the handles on the sides of the text box to stretch out or scrunch up your arched text or resize the diameter of your circled text.

 Add spaces between your letters to play with the kerning of your text.

-Use the Erase tool in the Text Tools tab to create cool overlapping effects with words and images.
+Use the Erase tool to layer your text and create cool overlapping effects with words and images.